oweitman/ioBroker.rssfeed/README.md

 The following widgets actually exists

 - `RSS Feed widget 2` - to show a single feed
-- `RSS Feed Multi widget` - to show several aggregated feeds in one widget.
+- `RSS Feed Multi widget 3` - to show several aggregated feeds in one widget.
 - `RSS Feed Meta Helper` - a helper widget to inspect the metadata of a feed
 - `RSS Feed Article Helper 2` - a helper widget to inspect the article data of a feed
 - `RSS Feed Title marquee 3` - a widget to show the Headlines of a feed as a marquee